Please sign in to post.

 Honest reaction...
 It's a really full itinerary; which will be compounded by any mobility issues.
 I think you're moving around way too much and trying to see a lot for such a short time in Sicily.

 I agree with others, that a car in Palermo is an expensive and useless hassle.
 There are rental offices at the port and other places close to your hotel.
-Driving from those central rentals as you leave Palermo shouldn't be a big deal.
-Just avoid leaving at rush hour.
+Driving from those central rentals as you leave Palermo is really not a big deal.
+ZTLs are clearly marked and I just don’t think you should worry about driving in central Palermo.
+There is no reason to backtrack to the airport, which is also in the opposite direction of your next destination.
+If you can drive in a busy American city, you can drive in Palermo.
+Just avoid leaving at rush hour to avoid delays.

 Just driving across Sicily will eat up most of a day out of your 6 days.